2376

 Also, it provides automation to routine tasks that were once performed by your technicians.
 This increases your productivity, the management of important machines in real-time, and minimizes possible problems that might impact your revenue.

+Now, you may be wondering "where is SCADA used?"
 SCADA systems can be found in many different industries, especially in places where human presence is impractical or unsafe.
 The reason behind that can be due to many factors.
 This includes having a facility in a very remote site that is hard to reach in a timely manner.

-Industries that apply SCADA include:
+Industries with SCADA applications include:

 • Electric power generation, transmission and distribution

 Electric utilities use RTUs (or PLCs) and HMI SCADA to detect current flow and line voltage of remote sites.
 They also use them to monitor the operation of breakers, and to take power grids on or off.
-SCADA systems can be found at electrical power distribution from gas-fired, coal, nuclear, electrical power transmission and distribution, etc.
+SCADA systems can be found in electrical power distribution from gas-fired, coal, nuclear, electrical power transmission and distribution, etc.

 • Water, wastewater and sewage

 State and municipal water use SCADA applications.
 They monitor and regulate water flow, reservoir levels, pipe pressure, wastewater collection and treatment facilities, water treatment centers and distribution, and other factors of the field devices.
+These systems interact directly with field devices through Remote Terminal Units (RTUs) and Programmable Logic Controllers (PLCs), which collect data, execute control commands, and manage communication between the SCADA master station and field equipment.

 • Buildings, facilities and environments